 The SQL gotcha.
 There is an old trick, ten-plus years of forum answers deep, of resetting a locked-out admin straight in the database with UPDATE wp_users SET user_pass = MD5('newpass') WHERE ....
 This historically worked because WordPress's login path detected a bare 32-character MD5 in user_pass, accepted it once, and immediately upgraded it to a proper salted hash on that first successful login.
 It was a deliberate backward-compatibility path from the pre-2.5 days when WordPress really did store plain MD5.

 I would not lean on it now.
 It is a legacy code path, it is exactly the foothold an attacker with write access to your database wants, and it is the kind of thing that quietly gets tightened in a future release.
 The clean way to reset a locked-out user is wp_set_password() (via WP-CLI: wp user update <id> --user_pass='...'), which writes a current-algorithm hash directly.
+For the full set of safe options, dashboard, WP-CLI, and emergency database access, see how to change a WordPress password.
 If you must go through SQL, generate a real bcrypt hash in PHP with wp_hash_password() and paste that into user_pass, rather than dropping a raw MD5 and relying on the upgrade path.

 What this means if you store passwords yourself